2026-04-18 23:31:40 -04:00

 Recording to File

-python ./video_synth --ffmpeg --ffmpeg-output recording.mp4
+PYTHONPATH=src:src/video_synth python -m video_synth --ffmpeg --ffmpeg-output recording.mp4

-python ./video_synth --ffmpeg --ffmpeg-output recording.mp4 --ffmpeg-preset slow --ffmpeg-crf 18
+PYTHONPATH=src:src/video_synth python -m video_synth --ffmpeg --ffmpeg-output recording.mp4 --ffmpeg-preset slow --ffmpeg-crf 18

 Live Streaming

-UDP (Recommended - lowest latency, no server needed):
+UDP (lowest latency, no server needed):

-python ./video_synth --api --ffmpeg \
+PYTHONPATH=src:src/video_synth python -m video_synth --api --ffmpeg \

 SRT (low latency with error recovery):

-python ./video_synth --api --ffmpeg \
+PYTHONPATH=src:src/video_synth python -m video_synth --api --ffmpeg \

---ffmpeg-preset veryfast
+--ffmpeg-output "srt://127.0.0.1:1234?pkt_size=1316" --ffmpeg-preset veryfast

-RTMP (legacy, higher latency, requires RTMP server):
+RTMP (legacy, requires RTMP server):

 docker run -d -p 1935:1935 --name rtmp-server tiangolo/nginx-rtmp

-python ./video_synth --api --ffmpeg \
+PYTHONPATH=src:src/video_synth python -m video_synth --api --ffmpeg \

---ffmpeg-preset veryfast
+--ffmpeg-output rtmp://localhost/live/stream --ffmpeg-preset veryfast

 OBS Integration

-1. In OBS, add a Video Capture Device source
+The virtual camera starts automatically.
+In OBS, add a Video Capture Device source and select it from the device dropdown.

 Method 2: UDP Media Source

-1. Start the synth with --ffmpeg --ffmpeg-output udp://127.0.0.1:1234
+1. Start with --ffmpeg --ffmpeg-output udp://127.0.0.1:1234

-2. In OBS, add a Media Source:
+2. In OBS, add a Media Source → Input: udp://127.0.0.1:1234

-Method 3: OBS WebSocket Control Use obs_controller.py for programmatic OBS control (recording, streaming, scene switching):
+Method 3: OBS WebSocket Control

 See examples/ for complete automation scripts.